 When you elect the hospice benefit, we will make sure that you understand the hospice services and the comforting nature of our care.
 When asked what our patients and families think about hospice, most of them say, “We wish we had chosen the benefit sooner.”
 Readiness isn’t a requirement to receive the care you and your family need and deserve.

-Truth: At Heart of Hospice, our mission is to serve all hospice-eligible patients in the way they desire to be served.
-Physical therapy, IV therapies, radiation and other treatments that you consider comforting may be included in the hospice plan of care.
+Truth: At Heart of Hospice, our mission is to serve all hospice eligible patients in the way they desire to be served.
+Physical therapy, IV therapies, radiation, and other treatments that you consider comforting may be included in your hospice plan of care.

 --- FEATURED CONTENT ---